selivan/selivan.github.io/_posts/2017-02-07-rsyslog-log-forward-save-filename-handle-multi-line-failover.md

 }
 ```

-Now create Input reading log file, and assign it our RuleSet.
+Now create Input to read log file, and assign it our RuleSet.

 ```bash
 input(type="imfile"